esilver0/CATT/sslstrip-experiment.md

 once more.

 Verify that there is still an HTTPS connection even though SSLstrip is enabled.
-This is becuase of the HSTS protocal which helps to mitigate SSLstrip by instructing your browser to not downgrade to HTTP once you already have established a secure connection.
+This is becuase of the [HSTS protocal]() which helps to mitigate SSLstrip by instructing your browser to not downgrade to HTTP once you already have established a secure connection.

+**Visting a site that does not support HSTS**

+Not all websites support HSTS.
+It is an opt-in protocol.

+In the Firefox window where NoVNC is running, visit

+**TODO**

+once more.

 **Visting a site on the HSTS preload list**

+There is an HSTS preload list that comes with your browser.
+Your browser will not accept an HTTP (insecure) connection from any website on this list even if you are visiting the site for the first time.

 In the Firefox window where NoVNC is running, visit